Reaching for the stars

 - Co-Founder of two technology startups providing real estate data services and IT support services

 - Current member of Team Miles

 Team Miles, a collection of citizen inventors, came together to compete in the Cube Quest Challenge.
-Our goal is to develop a small spacecraft that will journey into deep space to demonstrate newly developed navigation, propulsion, and communications technology.
-Our mission goals are to demonstrate the ability to conduct orbital maneuvers, navigate to a target given limited information, and demonstrate robust communications with a ground station from deep space.
+Their goal was to develop a small spacecraft that would journey into deep space to demonstrate newly developed navigation, propulsion, and communications technology.
+The mission goals are to demonstrate the ability to conduct orbital maneuvers, navigate to a target given limited information, and demonstrate robust communications with a ground station from deep space.
 We will be refining and implementing several new technologies including plasma thrusters, a failsafe computing cluster, and a revolutionary communications strategy.

-As part of accomplishing these goals, we will compete for a number of prizes offered in the NASA CubeQuest Challenge.
-By leveraging our competitive advantages, we believe we are uniquely qualified to earn deep space communications prizes.
-On June 8th, Team Miles was selected by NASA as one of three teams qualified to launch on the inaugural SLS mission as a secondary payload.
+As part of accomplishing these goals, team miles will compete for a number of prizes offered in the NASA CubeQuest Challenge.
+By leveraging these competitive advantages, we believe we are uniquely qualified to earn deep space communications prizes.
+Supported by Miles Space, Team Miles was selected by NASA as one of three teams qualified to launch on the inaugural SLS mission as a secondary payload (now known as Artemis).

 According to NASA, the Cube Quest Challenge is designed to foster innovations in small spacecraft propulsion and communications techniques.
 Teams compete to win up to a total of $1,500,000 in cash prizes by meeting or exceeding technical objectives for communication from at least 4,000,000 kilometers from Earth during the Deep Space Derby.
 Up to a total of $3,000,000 in cash prizes will be awarded to and shared between registered Competitor Teams that are able to meet or exceed technical objectives for propulsion and communication from lunar orbit during the Lunar Derby.